Blockchain-Technology-Lab/network-decentralization/cardano/README.md

 ## Overview

 This pipeline extracts IP addresses from Cardano relay data, queries geolocation APIs, and generates visual analytics showing the distribution of nodes by country, organization, and ASN.
+It also computes decentralization metrics from parsed country/organization distributions.

 ## Requirements